bennoble/bennoble.github.io/_pages/grad-advice.md

 - [**How to have more research ideas**](/blog/more-ideas).
 There is no formula for coming up with a great research idea.
 But there is a formula for coming up with more research ideas...some which might be good.

+- [**Write Your First Draft Faster by Writing the "Minimum Viable Paper"**](/blog/minumum-viable-paper).
+Don't spend valuable time coming up with an amazing research idea.
+Come up with many ideas, try the best ones quickly, and choose the one that works.

 - [**How to productively process feedback and criticism**](/blog/get-feedback).
 Feedback is a gift, but in this case, it truly is better to give than to receive.
 I discuss some strategies for dealing with the initial sting and making the most of constructive criticism.

 - [**A long guide to giving a short academic talk**](/blog/short-talk).
 Giving a talk is a lot like selling a car.
 Take them for a test drive, don't read them the owner's manual.